Probabilistic Metaplasticity for Continual Learning with Memristors: Results

 \subsection{Energy analysis}

-We assess energy consumption for continual learning with probabilistic metaplasticity by analyzing the computations and memory accesses required to train on the benchmark tasks.
-We then determine the energy to train one sample by analyzing the average number of operations and the individual operation energy requirements (details in Supplementary note S3).
+We evaluate energy consumption for continual learning with probabilistic metaplasticity by analyzing the computations and memory accesses required to train on the benchmark tasks.
+We then determine the energy needed to train on a sample by analyzing the average number of operations and the individual operation energy requirements (details in Supplementary note S3).
 We also perform the analysis for activity-dependent metaplasticity with gradient accumulation as a reference.
 Figure \ref{fig:energy_flow} shows the architecture and computational flow for the analysis.
-We focus on the energy consumption during the parameter update phase since the forward pass and error computations are common across both approaches.
+We focus on the energy consumption during the parameter update phase (the operations in the gray box in Figure \ref{fig:energy_flow}) since the operations incurred during the forward pass and error computations are the same in both approaches.
 We analyze the activities of a spiking network with 200 hidden neurons and multi-memristor weights ($n_{\text{mem}}$ = 7).
 The mixed-signal and digital components for different network operations were designed in the IBM 65nm 10LPe process.
-We designed a $16\times16$ 1T1R crossbar array with peripherals to estimate the energy for reading and writing memristor weights.
-The metaplastic coefficients and the gradients for the activity-dependent metaplasticity mechanism were modeled as on-chip SRAM with 16-bit and 32-bit bus widths respectively (more details in Supplementary note S3).
+We designed a $16\times16$ 1T1R crossbar array with peripherals to estimate the energy to read and write memristor weights.
+The metaplasticity coefficients for both mechanisms and the gradients for the activity-dependent metaplasticity mechanism were modeled as on-chip SRAM with 16-bit and 32-bit bus widths, respectively (more details in Supplementary note S3).